Fact-checked by the onlinepaydaynews.com editorial team

 Does Paying Off a Short-Term Loan Early Help Your Credit Score?

 For installment loans that are reported, early payoff closes the account.
-According to FICO’s credit education resources, closing an installment account can slightly reduce your credit mix score and shorten average account age — two factors that together influence roughly 25% of your FICO score.
-The impact is usually minor, but it is worth noting.
+According to FICO’s credit education resources, closing an installment account can slightly reduce your credit mix score and shorten average account age, two factors that together influence roughly 25% of your FICO score.
+The impact is usually minor, but it is worth acknowledging.
 Understanding how payment history interacts with these factors is covered in detail in our article on payment history vs. credit utilization.

 When Early Payoff Can Help Credit

 If your short-term loan is reported and you have a thin credit file, paying on time through the full term may build more credit history than paying off early.
-However, if the loan carries a high balance relative to your credit profile, reducing that balance quickly can lower your overall debt-to-income profile — a factor lenders weigh heavily in manual underwriting.
+That said, if the loan carries a high balance relative to your credit profile, reducing that balance quickly can lower your overall debt-to-income ratio, a factor lenders weigh heavily in manual underwriting.

 When Should You Let a Short-Term Loan Run Its Full Term?

-Letting a loan run its full term makes sense in specific situations — particularly when the cash you would use for early payoff earns a higher return elsewhere, or when paying early would deplete your emergency fund.
-Financial experts generally recommend maintaining at least one month of living expenses in liquid savings before making any lump-sum debt payments.
+Letting a loan run its full term makes sense in specific situations, particularly when the cash you would use for early payoff earns a higher return elsewhere, or when paying early would deplete your emergency fund.

 Frequently Asked Questions